Rust vs Julia in scientific computing

 });

-Note that counter is not mutable anymore!
+Note that counter isn't mutable anymore!
 There is no more mut after let.
-Since operations on atomic types guarantee to not introduce data-races, they take an immutable reference &self instead of a mutable one &mut self.
+Since operations on atomic types guarantee to not introduce data races, they take an immutable reference &self instead of a mutable one &mut self.
 This allows us to use them on multiple threads (because it is allowed to have multiple immutable references).

 Of course, the atomic Rust version above returns 10_000 🎉